fmihpc/VisIt-ABOV-plugin/readme.md

 # File Format

-The header format is identical to VisIts own [BOV Format](https://wci.llnl.gov/codes/visit/2.0.0/GettingDataIntoVisIt2.0.0.pdf), followed by arbitrarily-formated ascii data of the corresponding size.
+The header format is identical to VisIt's own [BOV Format](https://wci.llnl.gov/codes/visit/2.0.0/GettingDataIntoVisIt2.0.0.pdf), followed by arbitrarily-formated ascii data of the corresponding size.
 The ascii data is simply read using `scanf()`, so any whitespace between them is permissible.